All Articles

 Firefighters are doing whatever they can to curtail the disaster, though it may burn until cooler fall temperatures arrive in the Southern Hemisphere several months from now.
 Many of them are unpaid volunteers, risking their lives to help others.
 All we can do is pay our respects by supporting them.

-Food, water, and place to rest are just a few examples of things we can do for those heroes.
+Food, water, and a place to rest are just a few examples of things we can do for those heroes.

 Help with food supplies, clothes and shoes, blankets, even furniture

-If you wish to help in any other way, the Salvation Army is an organization which provides meals and clothing to evacuees.
+If you wish to help in any other way, the Salvation Army is an organization that provides meals and clothing to evacuees.
 You can donate a variety of items.
 They accept anything from food supplies to used shoes and clothing.
 They can even take your old furniture.
 You can find them in multiple locations.

 Give shelter

 The bushfires have forced many people to leave their homes, to seek safer ground.
-If you have an extra room at home, or you know someone that does, and you live in Victoria or NSW, you can offer it to the evacuees.
+If you have an extra room at home, or you know someone who does, and you live in Victoria or NSW, you can offer it to the evacuees.
 Airbnb has set up pages where people can share or find free accommodation for the people fleeing from the fire zones.
 You can find them below:

 Bushfire Emergency Plan